tsaie79/virtual-kubelet-cmd/README.md

 # Demo

+This demo shows how to use virtual-kubelet-cmd to run shell commands directly on the host.
+Here are the steps:

-- Create virtual-kubelet
+- Create a virtual-kubelet instance.

 ![image](images/create_vk.gif)

-- Create pod with shell command `touch > ./out.txt` in the `test-run/job_pod_template.yaml`.
-The status of the pod will be updated to `CmdSucceeded` when the command is completed.
+- Create a pod with a shell command that writes to a file called `out.txt`.
+The command is specified in the `spec:containers[0]:command` field of the `test-run/job_pod_template.yaml` file.
+The pod status will be updated to `CmdSucceeded` when the command is completed successfully.

 ![image](images/cmd_succeeded.gif)

-- Pod status `CmdRunning` when the command is running
+- Check the pod status while the command is running.
+The pod status will be updated to `CmdRunning`.

 ![image](images/cmd_running.gif)

-- Pod status `CmdFailed` when the command is not valid
+- Check the pod status when the command fails to run successfully.
+The pod status will be updated to `CmdFailed`.

 ![image](images/cmd_failed.gif)

 # References

-This package is based on the mock provider of [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet).
+This package is based on the mock provider of [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet), a Kubernetes kubelet implementation that masquerades as a kubelet running on a node.
+The mock provider is a type of Virtual Kubelet that can be used for testing and development purposes.